fishforwish/fgc/README.md

 # fgc

-*** The main question:  to include 2 predictors (mother's FGC status and their beliefs of FGC benefits) and two levels (individual and community levels) of the outcome variable (overall FGC future, and daughters' FGC future status) in a multilevel model (hierachical model).***  Is this right?
+*** The main question:  to include 2 predictors (mother's FGC status and their beliefs of FGC benefits) and two levels (individual and community levels) of the outcome variable (overall FGC future, and daughters' FGC future status) in a multilevel model (hierachical model).***

-There are 3 models:

-M1:  women's FGC status and FGC belief  --> overall FGC future

-M2:  women's FGC status and FGC belief --> daughter's future FGC status

-M3:  correlation of women's FGC belief, overall FGC future and daughter's future FGC status

 We want to combine _all_ of these into a big multivariate-response model,